Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 Best Yeast Options

-When it comes to yeast, the choice can affect the flavour and texture of your pizza dough:
+When it comes to yeast, the choice can affect the flavor and texture of your pizza dough:

-- Instant Yeast: For convenience and quicker rise times, use instant yeast.
+• Instant Yeast: For convenience and quicker rise times, use instant yeast.
 It can be mixed directly into the dry ingredients, requiring no activation in warm water beforehand.
-This makes the dough preparation process faster and easier, perfect for those short on time.
+This makes the dough preparation process faster and easier, perfect for those who are short on time.

-- Active Dry Yeast: If you prefer a slower rise, opt for active dry yeast.
-This type requires activation before mixing with other ingredients, which can enhance the dough’s flavour through longer fermentation.
-Simply dissolve the active dry yeast in warm water (about 110°F or 43°C) with a bit of sugar and let it sit until foamy before adding it to your flour mixture.
+• Active Dry Yeast: Opt for active dry yeast if you prefer a slower rise.
+This type requires activation before mixing with other ingredients, which can enhance the dough’s flavor through longer fermentation.
+Simply dissolve the active dry yeast in warm water (about 110°F or 43°C) with some sugar and let it sit until foamy before adding it to your flour mixture.

 Common Troubleshooting Tips